 You may still say this is stretch.
 Okay, let's say that it is.
 How then do you reconcile Mark 1?
 It clearly says 'Isaiah' in Greek and Aramaic; so why then does he start quoting Malachi?
 Remember that one thing textual critics have found is that scribes always tried to harmonize the gospel accounts.
 That is why in so many manuscripts we have phrases from John that appear in Matthew, and phrases from Matthew that appear in Luke, and so on.
 Scribes felt the need, in many cases, to harmonize the gospels by adding and removing words and even whole sections.
 A great example of this IN SYRIAC was the Diatessaron by Tatian, which included the four gospels all harmonized together.

 So, to summarize this point, just as easily as someone can say, "Jeremiah was added later in Greek" we could also say, "Jeremiah was removed later in Syriac."
 Remember, scribes tend to harmonize, and a reading of "Jeremiah" does not, on the surface, appear to be in harmony.
 Further, in David Stern's Jewish New Testament Commentary, he notes that at one time the scroll of the prophets began with Jeremiah.
-Thus when saying "Jeremiah," Yeshua may have actually been referencing the entire scroll, which included all the writings of the prophets.
+Thus when saying "Jeremiah," Yeshua may have actually been referencing the entire scroll, which included multiple of the writings of the prophets.

 This is where it is crucial to be intellectually honest.
 In Greek, the word for leper is λεπρου (leprous) and is actually where we get the English word from.
 Potter is κεραμεως (kerameos) which is where we get words like "ceramic."
 Notice that the two do not at all sound or look alike.
 Yet this is where intellectual honesty comes in.
 Those that say it actually means "potter" in Aramaic are not being honest with you.
 For starters, all known Syriac texts that contain this section WITH vowels, read "leper" not "potter."
 Just as there is no Syriac text containing vowels that reads "thick rope" in the previous example we looked at, so here there is no text that agrees with their theory.
 But more importantly, the word for "potter" in Aramaic is פחרא (p'chara).
 The word garaba actually simply means "jar, bottle, pot, skin."
 It does not, in any way, imply a person who makes jars, bottles, pots, or skins.
 So if those who say it means "potter" are correct, it would only, at best, read, "…at the house of Simon the jar."
 It would not, as already mentioned, read, "Simon the jarMAKER."